Isle Of Skye 18 Year Old Scotch Whisky 70cl Limited Edition

 Glengoyne is a whisky distillery in the Southern Highlands.
 It is around 15 miles to the north of Glasgow and is in the village of Dumgoyne, close to the famous Loch Lomond.
 Glengoyne is one of Scotland's most traditional distilleries and is currently owned by Ian Macleod Distillers, who also own the Tamdhu distillery.
 Glegoyne distillery has an annual whisky production capacity of 1.1 million litres.
 Multi-award winning it has also won top awards for environmental polices.

 More at https://www.glengoyne.com/.
-Also read Whisky Unscripted – Online Free PodcastYou must be logged in to post a review.
+Also read Whisky Unscripted – Online Free Podcast[su_spoiler title="Click to expand and read more" style="fancy"]

 Reviews